alanzanattadev/molecule-landing/docs/getting-started-using-a-plan.md

 ![The Terminal Panel](assets/terminal-closeup.png)

-Some tools may need user interaction to work (by entering some text or password for example) and the terminal allows you to easily do this.
+Some tools may need user interaction to work (by entering some text or password for example); the terminal allows you to do this.
 However, please note that if the tool does not ask for interaction, you won't be able to do anything with the terminal except reading it.